influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withClusterAdvertiseAddress(clusterAdvertiseAddress)
 ```

-ClusterAdvertiseAddress is the explicit address to advertise in cluster.
+"ClusterAdvertiseAddress is the explicit address to advertise in cluster.
 Needs to be provided for non RFC1918 [1] (public) addresses.
-[1] RFC1918: https://tools.ietf.org/html/rfc1918
+[1] RFC1918: https://tools.ietf.org/html/rfc1918"

 ### fn spec.withClusterGossipInterval